efbmachine/quoridorJS/README.md

 ![](figure2.png)

 Here is the link to play the game: https://efbmachine.github.io/quoridor_client.js

+I hope you enjoy it.
+            -Keiffer